-ADN IINISTRATION 6000
+ADMI INISTRATION 6000

-1 Goal s
+1 Goals

 2

-3 The administrative staff's primary functions are to manage the District and to facilitate the
+3 Iministrative staff's primary functions are to manage the District and to facilitate the

-4 implementation of a quality educational program.
+4 - mentation of a quality educational program.
 It is the goal of the Board that the

-5 administrative organization:
+5 admini istrative organization:

 6

 7 1.
 Provide for efficient and responsible supervision, implementation, evaluation, and

 8 improvement of the instructional program, consistent with the policies established by the

 9 Board;

-10
+10 2

 11 2.
 Provide effective and responsive communication with staff, students, parents, and other

 12 citizens; and

-13 2

-14 3.
+13 14 3.
 Foster staff initiative and rapport.

+15 3.
+Poster starr initiative and rapport.

-15 Thal District's administrative argenization will be designed so that all divisions and departments
+16 The D istrict's administrative organization will be designed so that all divisions and departments

-16 The District's administrative organization will be designed so that all divisions and departments of the District are part of a single system guided by Board policies implemented through the
+17 District are part of a single system guided by Board policies implemented through the

-17 18 Superintendent.
+18 Superintendent.
 Principals and other administrators are expected to administer their facilities in

-19 accordance with Board policy and the Superintendent's rules and procedures.
+19 - ance with Board policy and the Superintendent's rules and procedures.

-20 accor dunce with Board policy and the Supermendent's rules and procedures.
+20 and the sound point, and the supermonates of the procedures.

 21

 22

 23 Policy History:

-24 Adopted on: February 2007
+24 ed on: February 2007

-25 Revised on:
+25 Revise ed on: